mfitz/knacktorle/README.md

 # KNACKTORLE

 A command line application for solving [Actorle](https://actorle.com/), the daily actor guessing game.
-The origins and design of this tool and details about the data it uses are discussed on [Medium](https://medium.com/@michaeldfitzmaurice/solving-actorle-with-python-9f45d248e53f).
+The origins and design of this tool, and some details about the data it uses are discussed on [Medium](https://medium.com/@michaeldfitzmaurice/solving-actorle-with-python-9f45d248e53f).

 ## Contents